 2. Where to use SEO keywords in your blog post

 It’s not enough to have an awesome SEO keyword database.
 You need to know where to use these keywords within your blog posts to truly benefit from your keyword research.
 Here’s where I add my SEO keywords within my blog posts:

 - Internal links

 Your blog post title explains what your blog post is about.
 Duh.
 Your title can make or break our blog post and it is a great place where you can add your keyword and your call to actions.
-An well-optimised SEO title will increase click throughs and will increase your sales.
+A well-optimised SEO title will increase click-throughs and will increase your sales.
 As a general rule of thumbs, try to keep your title below about 65 characters so it doesn’t get cut off on search engine results pages.

 I try to include my SEO keyword in at least 1 main heading in my blog post.
 In WordPress, there are 6 heading options for you to choose from.
-Do not using Heading 1 within your copy.
+Do not use Heading 1 within your copy.
 Heading 1 is reserved for your blog post title only.
-I stick to using Heading 2 for my blog posts headings, and Heading 3 for my blog post sub-headings.
+I stick to using Heading 2 for my blog posts headings and Heading 3 for my blog post sub-headings.

 Headings help search engines crawl through your content easier.
 Think of the headings as the skeleton to your blog posts and the content is the meat and the muscles of your blog post.
 When search engine spiders crawl through your content, you want to make it as easy as possible for them to find out what your content is about.
 This is also the same for your readers.
 Headings help your readers scroll through your content with ease.